OpenSourceNPRCommunity/NPRCommunityAndroidApp/README.md

 - Shows Fragment
     - [ ] Implement loading when click on shows
-    - [ ] Implement progress visual for play button when download and when downloaded completely

-- Downloading
-    - [ ] Allow for picking up where a download left off instead of complete redownload

 - Search
     - [ ] Add in option to search for more if a show/channel pops up